lost-theory/python-live/lpl_04_installing_new_modules.md

 ## Installing open source modules

-Python's built-in functionality and standard library is great, but there's an even larger library of modules in the open source community.
+Python's built-in functionality and standard library are great, but there's an even larger library of modules available in the open source community.
 Python is used in many fields: web apps, science, data analysis, machine learning, embedded programming, network programming, GUI / desktop applications, automation, etc. By installing new packages from Python's open source community you can tap into these fields and be way more productive than if you were building everything yourself from scratch.

 To install packages, we are going to use two tools: `virtualenv` and `pip`.
 First let's make sure these two tools are installed, then we'll talk about what they're used for.